Football in Zimbabwe: Leagues

 The highest tier in women's football is the Zimbabwe Women's Football Super League, while the highest men's league is called Zimbabwe Premier Soccer League.

 Cup system

 The Cup of Zimbabwe is the national men's football cup tournament, while the Zimbabwean Independence Trophy, often also called Uhuru Cup, is an additional annual cup event.

-There is currently no women's cup tournament in Zimbabwe.
+There is currently no similar women's national cup tournament in Zimbabwe.

+The winner of the previous season's Zimbabwe Premier Soccer League and Cup of Zimbabwe play in the Castle Challenge Cup at the beginning of the following season.

+In March, the Munhumutapa Challenge Cup was launched as an additional cup tournament for both, men and women.
+With a five-year sponsorship, $US5 million prize money annually, including US$1 million for the men's winner and US$200,000 for the women's winner, it is one of Africa's richest competitions.

 Men's national team

-The biggest success of the Zimbabwe national team to date was the participation in the Africa Cup of Nations in Tunisia 2004, Egypt 2006, Gabon 2017, Egypt 2019 and Cameroon 2021.
+The biggest success of the Zimbabwe men's national team to date was the participation in the Africa Cup of Nations in Tunisia 2004, Egypt 2006, Gabon 2017, Egypt 2019 and Cameroon 2021.
 A team of players from the local league furthermore finished fourth at the 2014 African Nations Championship.

 Women's national team

 The Zimbabwe women's national football team is the only Zimbabwean international team that qualified for a major intercontinental tournament, the 2016 Olympics in Brazil.
 While losing all three group stage matches against Germany, Canada and Australia, they managed to score a single goal in each match.
 The national team also finished fourth at the 2000 African Women's Championship in South Africa and qualified for the Women's Africa Cup of Nations in Nigeria 2002, South Africa 2004 and Cameroon 2016.
 In 2011, the women's national team won the 2011 COSAFA Women's Championship on home soil.